Aviation Radio Communications

 Here is my list of resources for better radio communications.

-VFR Communications for Non-Towered Airports (Updated 22 Jun 2018) Good radio communications is critical for safety.
+VFR Communications for Non-Towered Airports (Updated 22 Jun 2023) Good radio communications is critical for safety.
 EVERYONE can and should work on improving their comm skills.
 Get some tips from this presentation I created for a local FAAST seminar.
+(Trying to fix link, go to presentations page for the file)

 Austin’s Very Easy Guide to Proper Radio Phraseology and Technique